 Gernet p.
 29

 Within the social sciences, sweeping pronouncements like this are suspect.
-To hard-headed materialists and quants they look hopelessly fuzzy and unscientific.
+To hard-headed materialists and quants they look hopelessly impressionistic and unscientific.
 To post-colonialist critical theorists, they reek of old-fashioned, condescending Orientalism.
 But there is now a substantial body of research demonstrating real differences in cognitive style across cultures, and between the West and China (and other East Asian societies), in line with the quotation above.

 Of note here: there is also regional variation within China.
 Rice paddy farming requires high levels of cooperation, including joint work keeping up irrigation systems, and reciprocal labor exchanges.
 And research shows that there are differences in psychology as well between wheat and rice growing regions in China.
 Chinese from rice growing regions are more inclined to holistic, context dependent thinking.
 Chinese from wheat growing regions have a more independent, individualizing cognitive style.
 In other words, the expansion of rice cultivation in China may have reinforced some of its characteristic cognitive inclinations.